eBrute/wonitor/readme.md

-Wonitor - Server Side Statistics for Natural Selection 2
+Wonitor - Server-side Statistics for Natural Selection 2
 ========================================================
 Wonitor is a mod for the game Natural Selection 2.
 It runs on the server and collects certain data which is used for statistical analysis.
 The data is send to the Wonitor web server, where it is stored and can also be viewed.